 Finding solitude in a sea of people and distractions can be worth its weight in gold for productivity and the simple pleasure of hearing every note in your favorite song.
 Noise-cancellation headphones can take you there.

-We spent long listening hours reviewing over 40 top noise cancellation headphones and earbuds to bring you this hand-picked selection of superior ambient sound-deadening products.
+We spent numerous listening hours to over 43 top noise-cancelling headphones and earbuds to bring you this hand-picked selection of 12 superior ambient sound-deadening products.

 The best for active noise cancellation is the Sony WH-1000XM6.
-This impressive headphone brings the biggest reduction in outside decibels and good sound quality to the table.
+This impressive headphone offers the largest reduction in outside decibels and delivers good sound quality.

-But, before you rush to buy the Sony XM6, we urge you to consider the Bose QuietComfort Ultra, which are nearly as good at noise cancellation as the Sony XM6, but are more comfortable and have a smidge better sound quality.
+But, before you rush to buy the Sony XM6, we urge you to consider the Bose QuietComfort Ultra (2nd Gen) Headphones, which are nearly as good at noise cancellation as the Sony XM6, but are more comfortable and have a smidge better sound quality.

 The Sony WH-1000XM6 are an over-ear headphone with a magnificent ability to block almost every ambient sound.
 The Sony XM6 has the widest range of overall decibel deadening, with an average reduction across ranges of 31.4.
 For the listener, this means the feeling of sweet, sweet isolation in a world of ever-demanding distractions.
 The combination of the sturdy earcup and active noise cancellation technology blocks everything from noisy coworkers to an exhaust fan humming.
 The XM6 also offers the best call quality in the business, making them a go-to for those seeking silence and clear call capabilities.